|

 at a person), but the 'one crazy man works better than the crazy system'

-thematics is firstly overdone and secondly rather off the mark here.
+thematics is first of all overdone, and second of all rather off the mark here.

 |